cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 - Several AI-tweaks for Air and Anti-Air production
 - Fixed some performance issues
 - Good pathfinding is back
-- Selling loop is fixed.
-Now AI sell for cash only when tiberium is low on the map and cash drop drastically
+- Selling loop for cash is fixed.
+Now AI only sell when tiberium is low on the map, when no more harvester and cash drop drastically

 ---